valocode/bubbly/docs/SPECIFICATION.md

 2. The **Bubbly Client** is executed in an automated manner (e.g. CI pipeline) or manually by a user to perform operations agains the Bubbly Server

-3. The **Bubbly Dashboard** will be how the data is represented.
+3. The **Bubbly Web UI** will be how the data is represented.
 The idea is to create a Grafana plugin, for the rich and real-time dashboards.
 Bubbly will also provide a minimal UI to explore the data, but will not be so feature rich (at least in the beginning).

 These main components can be illustrated using the following simple diagram: